rbous/online-pong/README.md

 # Online Pong
-Online Pong is an in-progress game to play pong with friends online.
+Online Pong is an in-progress project for playing pong with friends online.